 Peppers in edible landscaping

 Peppers look so good you can show them off in your front yard and inspire your neighbors to do some edible landscaping.
-To really catch the attention of the dog-walkers who pass by, try Black Hungarian and Sweet Pickle peppers that grow up, instead of hanging down.
+To really catch the attention of the dog-walkers who pass by, try Black Hungarian peppers that grow up, instead of hanging down.
 Since the peppers change colors as they mature you get a rainbow effect on just one plant.

 Smokin' hot peppers

 Growing peppers for maximum heat?
 Red Scotch Bonnet and Habanero are the hottest.
 Dried Poblanos are Anchos so we call the seeds Ancho Poblanos.
 Smoked Jalapeños become Chipotles; smoking any pepper will enrich and deepen its flavor.
 We use a smoker for this.

 For genuine paprika, grow your own Paprika, then dry the peppers and grind them into a powder with complex flavors.
 Love to use pepper flakes in cooking?
 Those flakes are dried and sliced pieces of cayenne peppers -- we have red Cayenne.
 Hang bundles of peppers to dry as chile ristras, then use them later for chile sauces.
 New Mexico Joe Parker and Anaheim are the traditional ristra peppers.